Hatchie

-Harriette Pilbeam (born 4 May 1993), known professionally as Hatchie, is an Australian singer-songwriter and musician.
-She has released an EP, Sugar & Spice (2018) and two studio albums: Keepsake (2019) and Giving the World Away (2022).
-Her third studio album, Liquorice, was released on 7 November 2025.
+Harriette Pilbeam (born 4 May 1993), known professionally as Hatchie, is an Australian dream pop singer-songwriter and musician.
+She has released three studio albums—Keepsake (2019), Giving the World Away (2022), and Liquorice (2025)—and one extended play, Sugar & Spice (2018).

-History
+Early life and career

 Harriette Pilbeam was born on 4 May 1993 in Brisbane, Queensland.
-She started singing as a child, later learning guitar and bass in her teen years, as well as piano and clarinet later on.
-She studied at Queensland University of Technology, graduating with a Bachelor in Creative Industries, majoring in entertainment before pursuing live music as a creative outlet.
-Pilbeam began her career as a bassist in the band Go Violets, releasing two EPs with the band prior to their disbanding in 2014.
+Her family was musically inclined and her parents encouraged learning instruments and singing harmonies.
+She started singing as a child, learned guitar and bass in her teen years, and then learned piano and clarinet.
+She studied at Queensland University of Technology, graduating with a Bachelor in Creative Industries, majoring in entertainment - including festivals and event management.
+She then pursued live music as a creative outlet.

+Pilbeam began her career as a bassist in the band Go Violets, which released two EPs prior to disbanding in 2014.
 She was also a part of the band Babaganouj, alongside her fellow Go Violets bandmate Ruby McGregor and former Yves Klein Blue guitarist Charles Sale.
 The trio released several EPs and singles, as well as an album entitled Jumbo Pets, before splitting up in 2023.

-Pilbeam made her solo debut under the name Hatchie, her family nickname, with the release of her debut single "Try" in May 2017.
-The single gained her significant attention in her native Australia.
+Pilbeam made her solo debut under the name Hatchie, her family nickname, with the release of her debut single "Try" in May 2017, which she uploaded to Triple J. The single gained her radio airplay and a management contract with Jake Snell.
 She then signed with Ivy League Records and released her second single "Sure" in November 2017.
 In January 2018, she also signed with Double Double Whammy and Heavenly Recordings.
 In February, "Sure" was remixed by Cocteau Twins' guitarist Robin Guthrie.
-She released two more singles, "Sugar & Spice" and "Sleep", before releasing her debut EP Sugar & Spice on 25 May.
+She released two more singles, "Sugar & Spice" and "Sleep", and released her debut EP Sugar & Spice in May.
 The EP consists of the four previously released singles as well as one additional track, titled "Bad Guy".

-On 24 October 2018, Hatchie released a new single titled "Adored" for Adult Swim's singles series.
-On 26 February 2019, Hatchie announced her debut studio album, Keepsake, and released the lead single "Without a Blush".
-It was followed by two more singles, "Stay with Me" and "Obsessed", before the album was released on 21 June.
+In October 2018, Hatchie released "Adored" for Adult Swim's singles series.
+In February 2019, Hatchie released "Without a Blush".
+It was followed by two more singles, "Stay with Me" and "Obsessed" and her debut studio album, Keepsake was released in June 2019.

+At the start of 2020, she traveled to the U.S. for a two month writing trip with bandmate Joe Agius and producers Jorge Elbrecht and Dan Nigro.
+During the COVID-19 pandemic, Hatchie worked in a clothes store and a cafe in Australia.

-On 14 September 2021, after announcing that she had signed with the Secretly Canadian label, Hatchie released the single "This Enchanted".
-On 19 January 2022, Hatchie released another single "Quicksand" off her second album, Giving the World Away.
-It was released on 22 April 2022.
-On 9 March 2023, she announced the release of the album's deluxe edition which would be digitally available on 7 April 2023.
+In September 2021, Hatchie signed with Secretly Canadian and released the single "This Enchanted".
+In January 2022, Hatchie released another single "Quicksand".
+Her album, Giving the World Away, was released in April 2022.
+In April 2023, she released a deluxe edition of the album.

-Her third studio album, Liquorice, was released on 7 November 2025.
+Her third studio album, Liquorice, was released in November 2025.